 - Appealing the hearing panel’s decision

 For graduate or professional students facing dismissal or other hearings for academic standing, such as COSSS at the Medical School, an Advocate can help you through the process.

-Advocate services are free of charge.
+Advocate services are free of charge for fees-paying students.